 Any student pursuing a degree in Agricultural Economics & Business needs to check out Lake Erie College.
-Positioned in Painesville, Ohio, provides a secure, suburban experience for students.
+The area of Painesville, Ohio, is decent for students who prefer a quieter, suburban spot.

 It's hard to beat University of Northwestern Ohio if you want to study Agricultural Economics & Business.
 Based in Lima, Ohio, this school is a sound choice for students who enjoy the joy of a significant city.

 It's hard to find a better school than Ohio State University - Main Campus if you want to pursue Agricultural Economics & Business as a major.
-Prefer a sizable student body?
-This institution has over 20,000 students on campus.
+Based in Columbus, Ohio, this university is best suited for students who thrive in a city atmosphere.

 This school offers graduate degree programs for students who would like to carry on after achieving a bachelor's degree.
 Students from outside the U.S. don't have to worry about being out of place since 8.0% of Ohio State's undergraduates come from other countries.
 Check out every one of Ohio State University - Main Campus' rankings to find out more.

 Terra State Community College is among your top options if you want to study Agricultural Economics & Business.
 This school is in , .

 First-year students are not required to live on-campus at .
 There is an advanced degree program accessible for students who are curious.
 The scorecard will give you a great overview of .